jarelllama/Blocklist-Checker/README.md

 Percentage of potential domains that can be used in a DNS blocklist.

-Calculated from: `raw domains - entries compressed - invalid entries - dead domains`.
+`domains usable = raw domains - entries compressed - invalid entries - dead domains`

 ### Domains found in Tranco